hoangduytran/blender-manual/manual/addons/import_export/scene_3ds.rst

    you can convert rotations between applications default up and forward axes.
    Blender uses Y forward, Z up (since the front view looks along the +Y direction).
    For example, its common for applications to use Y as the up axis, in that case -Z forward, Y up is needed.

-Size Constraint
-   Scales the imported objects by 10 scene units until it reaches the size defined here.
-   To disable set the *Size Constraint* to zero.

 Apply Transform
    Applies object transformations after importing.
 If unchecked, all objects will stay at its origins.